-To estimate seed set, number of flowers per individual was recorded on up to 5 individuals per species per subplot during peak flowering.
-Number of seeds per individual was calculated by taking the average seed set of up to 30 flowers per species in each subplot and multiplying this by the average number of flowers per individual.
+To estimate seed set, flowers were counted on 1-5 individuals per species and seeds were counted on XXX-30 flowers per species in each subplot; these means were multiplied to obtain a subplot-level estimate of seeds per individual.

-Finally, to measure belowground seed survival per species we buried mesh bags, each filled with between 50-100 seeds of a particular species mixed with sand, 5-10 cm belowground in each plot prior to the beginning of the rainy season.
-We dug up the bags the following summer, separated the seed from sand, and counted the number of viable seeds by inspecting embryos under a dissecting scope.
-Seed of each species used in the experiment was tested for viability in a growth chamber in the lab to adjust germination rates, seed set, and belowground seed survival.
+To measure belowground seed survival we buried one mesh bag per species, filled with 50-100 seeds mixed with sand, 5-10 cm belowground in each plot prior to the onset of fall rains.
+We dug up the bags the following summer and counted viable seeds by inspecting embryos under a dissecting scope.
+Seeds were tested for viability in a growth chamber to adjust our estimates of germination rates, seed set, and belowground seed survival.

-Trait Measurement
+Functional Strategy Measurement

-To identify the drought strategies of our species we measured relative growth rate and water use efficiency, two traits that underlie many of the softer traits like SLA, seed size, and specific root length (root length/root dry mass) and which have been found to be strongly linked to demographic rate changes in other annual systems (Huxman, Kimball, Angert papers etc).
-To non-destructively quantify relative growth rate, we monitored total leaf area accumulation over time.
-During the 2016-2017 growing season, two individuals per species were tagged in control plots just after germination.
-Each month during the census, number of leaves was recorded and categorized as small, average, or large and the length and width of a leaf representative of each size class was measured.
-From this we calculated total leaf area and then constructed relative growth rate models describing leaf area accumulation over time following Paine et al. (2012) for nonlinear plant growth models.

-Leaf carbon isotope discrimination was used as a proxy for water use efficiency (Dawson et al. 2002).
-To measure carbon isotope discrimination, just before peak flowering, young but fully mature leaves from 5 individuals per species were collected, dried, ground up, and analyzed at the UC Davis Stable Isotope Facility (https://stableisotopefacility.ucdavis.edu/).
-Carbon isotope delta values were converted to discrimination (∆, 0/00) by the equation (Farquhar et al. 1989):
+To characterize the drought strategies of our species we measured relative growth rate (RGR) and water use efficiency (WUE), two key performance measures that are correlated with widely studied morphological traits (SLA, seed size, specific root length) and that have been strongly linked to demographic responses to climate in other annual systems (Huxman, Kimball, Angert papers etc).
+To quantify RGR, we monitored leaf area accumulation over the 2016-2017 growing season.
+Two individuals per species were tagged in each control plot just after germination; leaves were counted monthly and their sizes were recorded as small, average, or large, and the length and width of a leaf representative of each size class was measured.
+From this we calculated total leaf area and parameterized standard models describing leaf area accumulation over time (Paine et al. 2012).
+To quantify WUE we used leaf carbon isotope discrimination (Dawson et al. 2002).
+Just before peak flowering, young mature leaves from 5 individuals per species were collected, dried, ground, and analyzed at the UC Davis Stable Isotope Facility (https://stableisotopefacility.ucdavis.edu/).
+Carbon isotope delta values were converted to discrimination (∆, 0/00) by the equation:

 ∆ = (a - p)/(1 + p/1000)

-where a is the carbon isotope ratio of CO2 in the atmosphere (-8 parts per mil, 0/00) and p is the measured relative delta value of carbon isotope found in leaf tissue.
-Lower ∆ thus indicates higher integrated water use efficiency (Farquhar 1989, seibt 2008).
+(Farquhar et al. 1989) where a is the carbon isotope ratio of CO2 in the atmosphere (-8 ppmil, 0/00) and p is the measured relative delta value of carbon isotope found in leaf tissue.
+Lower ∆ indicates higher integrated WUE (Farquhar 1989, seibt 2008).